vanviegen/hue-thief/README.markdown

 That's it.
 Your now factory clean bulbs should be discoverable through whatever means your bridge/software offers.

-## Docker image
+## Docker

-If you already have Docker set up, then it extremely simple to build a new `hue-thief` image using the incorporated Dockerfile.
+If you already have Docker set up, then it's extremely simple to build a `hue-thief` image using the provided `Dockerfile`.

 ### Docker build